 Image source: iStock.com

-The $900 billion stimulus package that was signed into law in December, 2020 included a number of provisions to help small businesses and the self-employed.
-There are several key components of the legislation, including the renewal of both Paycheck Protection Program (PPP) loans and Economic Injury Disaster Loans, as well as other provisions which can help your business if your income has been negatively impacted by the pandemic.
+The recently passed $900 billion stimulus package is now law.
+There are several key components of the legislation, including the renewal of both Paycheck Protection Program (PPP) loans and Economic Injury Disaster Loans, as well as other provisions all of which can help your business if your income has been negatively impacted by the pandemic.
 However, you should also be aware of how participating in these programs (now or if you accessed them previously) may impact your freelance taxes.

-Here is an overview of what freelancers and small business can expect from a tax perspective with this new round of COVID-19 funding:
+Here is an overview of what freelancers can expect from a tax perspective with this new round of COVID-19 funding: